bxparks/AUnit/README.md

 ```

 If you want to just verify that the sketches compile, the tty ports are not
-needed, and you can just type:
+needed, and you can just type something like:

 ```
 $ AUnit/tools/build_arduino.sh --verify \
-  --boards nano,leonardo,esp8266 AceSegment/tests/*Test
+  --boards nano,leonardo,esp8266,esp32 AceSegment/tests/*Test
 ```

 ## Tips